istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

 Follow the steps below to troubleshoot this further:

-1. Log into the provisioned VMSS instance through SSH.
-You can retrieve the Public IP of the VMSS using the Azure portal VMSS *Overview* page.
-In *Settings* section go to instances, you would be able to see all the instances deployed.
-Note that all the instances have an ID appended at the end of their name.
-To login to the VMSS instance, you can use the Public IP address that you copied earlier through port 5000 appended with the instance ID.
+1. Log into the provisioned VMSS instance through SSH as mentioned in the 'Validation section'

 2. Switch to root user